bocaletto-luca/Terminal-Gif-Recorder/README.md

 Contributions are welcome!
 Please feel free to fork the repository, create a feature branch, and submit a pull request for any improvements or bug fixes.
 License

-This project is licensed under the GPL.
+This project is licensed under the GPL v3.